GatoRat/Project/Docs/SolutionLayout.md

 ## .vs

 Created by Visual Studio and contains Intellisense and other files.
-This is *not* saved in source control and can, and should , be periodically deleted.
+This is *not* saved in source control and can, and should, be periodically deleted.

 > Visual Studio Intellisence sometimes stops working, especially when doing heavy refactoring.
 Closing and restarting Visual Studio often fixes the problem.
 If not, close the solution, navigate into the .vs directory and then down to a folder containing .suo and .db files.
 Delete *all* but the .suo file.
 (If you don't want to preserve session settings and some user options, such as breakpoints, delete the entire .vs folder.)